kin3tics/react-subsonic/Readme.txt

 This is a simple, yet elegant front-end to subsonic written in React.

 Version History
+0.2.0
+    - Playlists
+        Server-Backed Playlists CRUD
+        Client-side changes to a Server-Backed playlist is not automatically saved Load and switch between multiple playlists
+        "Now Playing" playlist cannot be saved, deleted, or removed Individual songs can be removed from playlists
+    - Now Playing
+        Updates tab title when song is played

 0.1.0
     - Login Screen
         Uses HTML5 localstorage to store the values (cannot be modified without clearing browser cache as of 0.1.0)